Date: Friday, August 20, 2021

 Continuing Education credits separately

 Four Hours of Training

 The training session starts at 11:00 am Eastern Time and runs until 3:30 pm Eastern Time.
 The charge is $80.
-To be eligible for the CE credits, you must attend the entire live training, complete an evaluation form, and pay the $18.00 processing fee.
-The Continuing Education credits must be purchased separately.
+To be eligible for the CE credit hours, you must attend the entire live training, complete an evaluation form, and pay the $18.00 processing fee.
+The Continuing Education credit hours must be purchased separately.